What is your educational background?

 How do you think we can start to change the narrative surrounding African contributions

 We should start highlighting the amazing work we Africans contribute to the advancement of science.
 I have met through my relatively short career many amazing African scientists who never seem to get the attention they deserve.
 A more viable and functional platforms as yours to connect and collaborate with fellow African scientists can help bring more attention and value to our work.

 What advice would you like to give to young, aspiring Africans in STEM?

 Information is the most valuable asset you can acquire.
 Always look for opportunities to learn and evolve because this might be the most difficult step in your career.

-My research work handles many aspects of infectious diseases, immunology and pathology, but at the moment I am highly interested in harnessing new next generation sequencing techniques in infection diagnostics and running a clinical trial with many colleagues in Freiburg university to evaluate this technique under the name (INTeGRATE).
-On the other hand we are working in other projects focused on the interaction of the human microbiota with potential pathogenic invaders especially during Helicobacter pylori Infection, and computational modeling of host–pathogen interactions to determine host-specific gene signatures to different infectious diseases.
+My research projects handle many aspects of infectious diseases, immunology, and pathology, but now I am highly interested in harnessing new next generation sequencing techniques in infectious diseases diagnostics and running a clinical trial with many colleagues in Freiburg University to evaluate this technique under the name (INTeGRATE).
+On the other hand, we are working on other projects focused on the interaction of the gut microbiota with potential pathogenic invaders especially during Helicobacter pylori Infection, and computational modeling of host–pathogen interactions to determine host-specific gene signatures to different infectious diseases.